dezertdweller/capstone-project-fqhc-model/README.md

 3. "---" represents suppressed health center confidential data

 I created a function examine impact of each of these null types in each dataframe including the number of instances of each MNAR type and percent of the data missing in each column.
 I then dealt with the missing types differently based on the reason they were missing.
 Below is an example output from the function `find_missing_values()`.

 ![finding-missing-values](https://github.com/user-attachments/assets/a4b2b66e-fe0c-4419-8a18-61fc4a3e1007)

-My strategy was as follows:
+My strategy for dealing with each missing type was as follows:
 1. For the "-" missing type, I replaced these with '0' since there was no data entry by health center.
 No entry would mean 0 for that field since it is possible to not have data to enter.
 For examle, the health center funding table had many instance of '-' for `ph_amount` which would be where an entity reports the amount of public housing health center funding they receive.
 Most health centers do not receive this subtype of health center funding, so they would leave it blank.
 The health_center site dataframe had this type of missing value for site geographic details, and I dropped these rows later because it could mean the site was not yet operational.
 2. The "--" missing type was initially replaced with np.nan values.
 I decided to replace these values with a random number between 1 and 15 since the "--" was to suppress patient counts between 1-15 to protect patient privacy.
 3. The "---" was also replaced with np.nan values.
 I kept these dataframes separate from the 3 dataframes with the "--" missing types so I could differentiate between the different missing types and impute them approporiately.
 Details about how I dealt with these missing values will be covered during the preprocessing section.